 About hidradenitis suppurativa

-The boils and abscesses associated with hidradenitis suppurativa may also be confused with MRSA (methicillin-resistant Staphylococcus aureus), the bacterial skin infection resistant to many first-line antibiotics.
+The boils and abscesses of hidradenitis suppurativa may also be confused with MRSA (methicillin-resistant Staphylococcus aureus).
+MRSA is the bacterial skin infection resistant to many first-line antibiotics.
 It is not a MRSA infection, even though some people do find relief from a flare-up through antibiotic treatment.
 Unlike MRSA, it is not contagious.
 Rather, this is an ongoing condition that flares up, goes away for a while, and then comes back.
 Over time, you may find that the flare-ups do not go away and the skin can become significantly scarred.

 Although hidradenitis suppurativa usually develops after puberty, it can still affect young adults while they are growing.
 Women may find that these areas of pain and swelling get worse before their period and then go away within 7 to 10 days.
 Sometimes pregnant women have an outbreak, which goes away after the pregnancy.
 This timing suggests that hormones are involved, but researchers have not yet found such a link.
 Occasionally children may also develop this condition before their teen years, but usually only if they are entering puberty early as well.

-Not surprisingly, the condition can make life miserable.
-It tends to afflict young people at a time when many are particularly sensitive about their appearance.
-Not only is it painful, but its appearance and even the smell associated with the affected areas may also make you want to avoid socializing with friends and family or participating in activities such as group sports.
+Not surprisingly, the condition can be hard to live with.
+It tends to affect young people at a time when many are very sensitive about how they look.
+Not only is it painful, but its appearance and even the smell of the affected areas may also make you want to avoid socializing with friends and family or participating in activities such as group sports.
 Avoiding this kind of isolation is one of the important reasons to get treatment.

 Painful boils in areas of skin that have apocrine glands, such as under your arms or around the groin

 Pus-filled, oozing boils